rahulp0491-fk/motor/README.md

 motor
 =====

-A minimal flask application to keep track of already available movies among peers
+A minimal flask application to keep track of already available movies among peers.
+This was developed as part of an attempt to learn Flask !